 When a tag is discovered at the end of the line, the migration is tracked.
 Once such tag was found on a forest floor in Mexico 13 years later!

 The Cades Cove tagging event is open to the public but you must reserve your spot because participation is limited to 16 people per day.
 Most years, the events are held from mid-September to late-October.
-Check with the Institute at Tremont website for dates. gsmit.org/monarch-tagging-and-butterflymoth-identification
+In 2021, because of Cades Cove repaving closure through Sept.
+27, the tagging events are held Sept.
+28 – Oct.
+28. Check with the Institute at Tremont website for dates and reservations. gsmit.org/monarch-tagging-and-butterflymoth-identification